 When I decided to try out the WEEKENDR Tight, I didn’t really know what to expect from it.
 It’s hard to judge how a material will feel and breathe just by looking at a picture on a website, but I decided to make the leap prior to my trip to Israel.

 When my first pair (hint!) of WEEKENDRs arrived in the mail, I was…flummoxed.
-On the website, they basically looked like yoga pants or leggings with mesh inserts; thus, I had been expecting something similar to the MØVA.
+On the website, they basically looked like yoga pants or women's leggings with mesh inserts; thus, I had been expecting something similar to the MØVA.
 The material used in the WEEKENDRs, though, is very different.
 The best way I can describe it is to say it feels like a stretchier version of the material used to make running shorts.
 It’s not smooth and soft, like leggings would be, nor is it baggy and scratchy.
-It’s the perfect material to make extremely lightweight, quick drying, breathable pants for hiking and travel, and that’s exactly what the WEEKENDRs are!
+It’s the perfect material to make extremely lightweight, quick drying, breathable women's travel pants for hiking, and that’s exactly what the WEEKENDRs are!

 My first test drive in the WEEKENDRs was out and about doing errands on a hot afternoon in early May in South Carolina.
 I could feel myself sweating in the humid air, but my legs never felt hot.
 Still, I had my husband check to make sure I wasn’t sweating through the back of my indigo-colored pants – my main concern!
 Typically, I buy my bottoms in black because no one wants to see a sweaty butt.
 Test #1: passed!